Azure Monitor: The Enterprise Guide to Full-Stack Observability, Log Analytics, and KQL

 What is KQL and why is it important?

 KQL (Kusto Query Language) is the query language for Log Analytics, Sentinel, Defender, and Azure Data Explorer.
-It is a read-only language optimized for large volumes of semi-structured telemetry.
-Proficiency in KQL is essential for any Azure operations or security team.
+It is built for analyzing large volumes of semi-structured telemetry data.

 What is the recommended Log Analytics workspace architecture?